PACE-challenge/pacechallenge.org/about.md

 sidebar_sort_order: 1
 ---

-The goal of the Parameterized Algorithms and Computational Experiments Challenge is to investigate the applicability of algorithmic ideas studied and developed in the subfields of multivariate, fine-grained, parameterized, or fixed-parameter tractable algorithms.
+The Parameterized Algorithms and Computational Experiments Challenge (PACE) was conceived in Fall 2015 to deepen the relationship between parameterized algorithms and practice.
+Topics from multivariate algorithms, exact algorithms, fine-grained complexity, and related fields are in scope.

 ## Our Mission

+PACE aims to:

-- provide a bridge between the theory of design and analysis of algorithms and the algorithm engineering practice
+- Bridge the divide between the theory of algorithm design and analysis, and the practice of algorithm engineering
-- inspire new theoretical developments
+- Inspire new theoretical developments
-- investigate the competitiveness of analytical and design frameworks developed in the communities of parameterized complexity, exact algorithm, and fine-grained complexity
+- Investigate in how far theoretical algorithms from parameterized complexity and related fields are competitive in practice
-- produce universally accessible libraries of implementations and repositories of benchmark instances
+- Produce universally accessible libraries of implementations and repositories of benchmark instances
-- encourage the dissemination of these findings in scientific papers
+- Encourage the dissemination of these findings in scientific papers

 ### Steering Committee